Tender Hearts makes Christmas come true for York-area families

 Kate Thomas and her family have had a tough year.
 Her finance lost his construction job before Thanksgiving when the work slowed down, and her mother was hospitalized with congestive heart failure.

-Her adopted daughter, Tabitha Turner, who is 28 and pregnant with twins, lost her two waitressing jobs, too, because she has been suffering from pulmonary hypertension, and can’t walk enough to do the work.
+Her daughter, Tabitha Turner, who is 28 and pregnant with twins, lost her two waitressing jobs, too, because she has been suffering from pulmonary hypertension and can’t walk enough to do the work.

-But all were grateful to be receiving help from Tender Hearts Ministries, a York charity that held its Christmas food and toy distribution Friday for more than 400 families.
+But all were grateful to get help from Tender Hearts Ministries, a York charity that held its Christmas food and toy distribution Friday for more than 400 families.

 This year, she needs its help.